 3. Perfecting the vibe

 A lot of the friction in using AI comes from how it behaves, not necessarily from what it produces.
-We grouped these behaviors – scope discipline, update conciseness, and action alignment – under the concept of “vibe”.
+We grouped these behaviours – scope discipline, update conciseness, and action alignment – under the concept of “vibe”.

 Using behavioral RL, we trained Lumen Outpost to deliver high-signal updates, challenge incorrect assumptions, and ensure that its stated intentions always align with its actual code changes.